It has been one of the most strategical castles in English history, and in this post, you’ll discover the ultimate list

 12. Dover Castle played a major role in the Dunkirk Operation

 The tunnels that were once dug in order to accommodate garrisons during the Napoleonic Wars were abandoned for more than a century.
 Until they became extremely valuable once more at the start of the Second World War.

-Initially, they were merely used as a bomb shelter, but they were soon transformed to a secret military command center and partially as a military hospital.
+Initially, they were merely used as a bomb shelter, but they were soon transformed into a secret military command center and partially as a military hospital.

 It’s from the tunnels at Dover Castle that Admiral Sir Bertram Ramsey directed the evacuation of French and British soldiers from Dunkirk in an operation that was code-named “Operation Dynamo.”

 13. Using the tunnels against a nuclear attacks wasn’t the best idea